nickw1/openpanos/openpanos-client/src/README.md

 **`geojson` endpoint** (default `op/map/highways`) : expects one *query string* parameter `bbox` containing w,s,e,n in WGS84 lat/lon.
 Returns GeoJSON data of all highways (routes, including paths) in the given bounding box, for example OpenStreetMap highways.

 **`nearby` endpoint** (default `op/panorama/{id}/nearby`} : returns all panoramas nearby to a given source panorama.
-It's up to you how you define "nearby", but this call is necessary to link panoramas to adjacent ones, so don't set the value too small. `openpanos-server` and OpenTrailView use 500 metres.
+It's up to you how you define "nearby", but this call is necessary to link panoramas to adjacent ones, so don't set the value too small.
 It should return a JSON object containing:
 - `panos` : an array of individual panorama objects (see `byId` and `nearest` above);
 - `bbox` : the bounding box of all panoramas returned.

-### The server ###
-The [server](https://www.npmjs.com/package/openpanos-server) (`openpanos-server`) is node.js based and by default, works with a standard OpenStreetMap PostGIS database to serve OpenStreetMap data as GeoJSON, which is used to link the panoramas.
-See the `openpanos-server` package for details.